 by Matthew Woodworth

-The basilica of San Francesco, located near the centre of Ravenna, was the site of Dante’s funeral in 1321.
+The basilica of San Francesco, located near the center of Ravenna, was the site of Dante’s funeral.
 The earliest church was built c.
-460 by Bishop Neone [see also Neonian Baptistery] and was dedicated to the twelve Apostles.
+460 by Bishop Neone and was dedicated to the twelve Apostles.
 By the seventh century, ten of the Apostles had been dropped in favor of just SS.
 Peter and Paul.
-Virtually nothing of the first building survives, although the ground plan suggests that it was a reduced-scale version of Old St. Peter’s in Rome [see that entry].
+Virtually nothing of the first building survives, although the ground plan suggests that it was a reduced-scale version of Old St. Peter’s in Rome.

 The church assed to the Franciscan order in 1261, hence its current dedication to St. Francis.
 The interior is largely as built in the ninth century, now stripped of Baroque gloppery that was added in the seventeenth century.
 It is a simple elevation — still very much in the tradition of the Constantinian basilicas from the fourth century — composed of rounded arcades carried on Ionic columns.
 Above it, a tall clerestory is separated by a band of blank walling.
 The latter may originally have carried a frieze of mosaic or fresco.
 At the east end of the basilica is a rounded apse pierced with simple windows, and originally containing the high altar.

 Below the apse is the crypt, sunk below ground level and very prone to flooding.
 It is not normally open to the public.
 The appearance of the crypt is still as it was laid out in the ninth century, with freestanding columns and low barrel vaults.
 Fragments of original mosaics on the floor are intact (reset here in the 1920s), recording that this was to be the original resting place of Bishop Neone.

 Dante’s tomb lies just off the cloister.
 Most of the medieval tombs inside the church were cleared out in the Napoleonic era.